tobbik/lua-t/docs/T.OrderedHashTable.rst

 ``integer i = OrderedHashTable.index( oht, value key )``
   Returns the index of the element in ``oht`` which has the given ``key``.
   If that key does not exist return nil.
-This operation is a bit more expensive then a lookup because it has to perform a table scan (O^n).
+This operation is a bit more expensive then a lookup because it has to perform a table scan O(n) operation.

 ``value k = OrderedHashTable.key( oht, integer i )``
   Returns the key of the element in ``oht`` which has the given index ``i``.